 Table A-5: CALIBRATION MENU ITEM DESCRIPTIONS See section 3-8 for a range of choices and the default values.
-MEN IU LEVEL & OPTION DESCRIPTION 22 Water Temp Reset Allows the Water Temperature Reset function to be set to AUTO or MANUAL.
+MENU LEVEL & OPTION DESCRIPTION 22 22 Water Temp Reset Allows the Water Temperature Reset function to be set to AU MANUAL.
 23 Gas Press Reset Allows the Gas Pressure Reset function to be set to AUTO or MANUAL.
 24 Min Off Time Allows the minimum Off time to be set from 0 to 10 minutes.
 25 Heatr Tuning Dsp Allows Heater Tuning Display to be Enabled or Disabled.
+Allows Heater Tuning Display to be Enabled or Disabled.
 26 Heatr Bkpt Dsp Allows Heater Breakpoint Display to be Enabled or Disabled.
+V Enabled, Breakpoints can be viewed and/or changed.
+Allows Heater Breakpoint Display to be Enabled or Disabled.
 When Enabled, Breakpoints can be viewed and/or changed.
-27 Stop Level Allows the Stop Level to be set to a valve position ranging from 0% to the presently set Start Level.
+27 Stop Level Allows the Stop Level to be set to a valve position ranging from the presently set Start Level.
+Allows the Stop Level to be set to a valve position ranging from 0% to the presently set Start Level.
 28 Start Level Allows the Start Level to be set to a valve position ranging from the presently set Stop Level to a maximum of 40%.